 Reporting on Technical SEO

-You should highlight key issues that need to be resolved from a technical perspective, either to place into your activity workflow or to flag as a priority.
+You should highlight key technical SEO errors and issues that need to be resolved, either to place into your activity workflow or to flag as a priority.

 From within the Site Audit tool, you can view and export thematic reports that cover: